Every-Mother/react-native-list-popover/README.md

 * `isVisible` indicator that makes the popover visible or not
 * `onClick` callback function that takes an `item` parameter to handle the click operation
 * `onClose` callback function to set the isVisible to false to close the popover
+* `maxHeightFraction` fraction or decimal, used to change the maxHeight of the list in relation to the window height.
+Defaults to 3/4 if not set

 ## Screenshots